 Lastly, an upregulation of hypoxia inducible factor 1 alpha subunit (HIF‐1α) has been demonstrated in human skeletal muscle during recovery from a single exercise bout of HIIT.

-HIT (especially HIIT) is generally more effective in the same training time (but it is significantly harder).
+HIT (especially HIIT) is generally more effective in the same training time (but it is significantly harder) than steady-state training.

 HIIT is important for increasing mitochondrial activity, whereas a greater training volume is needed to increase mitochondrial mass

-HIT usually means a lot of intervals but the typical TID is 50:15:35 not 100% intervals that would be crazy!
+HIT usually means a lot of intervals but the typical in a balanced plan where the TID is 50:15:35 this is not 100% intervals that would be crazy!

 There is a down-side that in the long-term, high amounts of HIIT can risk overtraining and burnout, which is why POLARIZED combines HIT with base/endurance